• Skip to primary navigation

 Joulutorttu (Finnish Christmas Tarts)

 A recipe for Joulutorttu (Finnish Christmas Tarts)!
-These flaky Finnish tarts are filled with a homemade prune jam and folded into pinwheels/stars or flowers.
+These flaky, star-shaped pastries are filled with jam and dusted with powdered sugar.

 Course Dessert